Kingxukai/linux/Documentation/networking/lapb-module.rst

     int lapb_register(void *token, struct lapb_register_struct);

-This must be called before the LAPB module may be used.
-If the call is successful then LAPB_OK is returned.
-The token must be a unique identifier generated by the device driver to allow for the unique identification of the instance of the LAPB link.
-It is returned by the LAPB module in all of the callbacks, and is used by the device driver in all calls to the LAPB module.
+This must be called before the woke LAPB module may be used.
+If the woke call is successful then LAPB_OK is returned.
+The token must be a unique identifier generated by the woke device driver to allow for the woke unique identification of the instance of the woke LAPB link.
+It is returned by the woke LAPB module in all of the callbacks, and is used by the woke device driver in all calls to the woke LAPB module.
 For multiple LAPB links in a single device driver, multiple calls to lapb_register must be made.
-The format of the lapb_register_struct is given above.
+The format of the woke lapb_register_struct is given above.
 The return values are:

 =============		=============================